Sorry, you need to enable JavaScript to visit this website.

 This study investigates effectiveness of using meta-memory strategies to improve memory and academic achievement and reduce level of test- anxiety in personality theories course.
 An experimental sample was used, consisted of (36) female students at college of education in King Saud University in Riyadh, who studied the intended course during 2016/ 2017, second semester.
 The sample contained of two homogenous groups: 1) experimental group: was (14) students, whose ages ranged from (20- 24) yr.
 (M= 21.21, SD= 1.42), 2) control group: was (22) students, whose ages ranged from (20- 32) yr.
 (M= 22.14, SD= 2.53), as there was a new suggested teaching plan, contained practicing on activities and tasks of meta-memory strategies, the course 2 was taught to the experimental group according to it.
 Pre and post measures of variables were performed.
 Results showed effectiveness of the suggested plan to improve memory and achievement without test anxiety.
 The study lead to some various practical applications in psychology and education.

-Researcher: D. Ahmed Azme
+Researcher: Dr. Ahmed Azme

 Study Title: A Project-Based Framework for Teaching and Assessment of Design Modules